 Guests now have to make a Disney Park Pass reservation to get access to the park.
 More details on how that works below in the “Making Park Reservations” section.

-- Magic Kingdom Park Hours – For most days park hours will be from 9:00 am to 7:00 pm.
+- Magic Kingdom Park Hours – For most days park hours will be from 9:00 am to 6:00 pm.
+Starting November 6, park hours are extended from 9:00 am to 7:00 pm for the holiday season.

 - The fireworks show Happily Ever After and Festival of Fantasy Parade will not be running at this time.